Massahgenesis/alx-system_engineering-devops/0x00-shell_basics/README.md

 The script to copy all files with extension html.
     . mv [A-Z]* /tmp/u
 The script to create a script that moves all files beginning with an uppercase letter to the directory /tmp/u.
+    . rm *~
+The script to create a script that deletes all files in the current working directory that end with the character ~.